VK 30.01-30.02 (D): Development

-The VK30.02 (DB) was ordered into production with an initial target of 200 vehicles partly due to Hitler favouring the design.
-Hitler also requested the longer L70 gun rather than the 40-calibre long 75mm.
+The VK 30.02 (DB) was ordered into production with an initial target of 200 vehicles partly due to Hitler favouring the design.
+Hitler also requested the longer L70 gun rather than the 43-calibre long 75mm used to upgrade the Panzer IV.
 The Waffenprufamt 6 committee however favoured the more conventional - in terms of German design and engineering - VK 30.02 (M) and ordered prototypes of it in May 1942 then quietly rescinded the DB order.

-While the VK 30.01(D) could have been cheaper and easier to produce, the German government preferred the roomier turret and more modern suspension of the MAN prototype, which went on to be the production Panther.
+While the VK 30.01 (D) could have been cheaper and easier to produce, the German government preferred the roomier turret and more modern suspension of the MAN prototype, which went on to be the production Panther.
 The VK 30.02(MAN) also shared the same engine as the Tiger, which would help with production and maintenance, it also had larger tracks, which would help with its ground pressure on soft ground.
 While the Panther was similar to the T-34 in shape, the VK30.01 (DB)'s sloped front was similar, but overall, it was closer to earlier German tanks.
 Some sources say that one prototype was produced, others say that Daimler Benz produced three slightly different versions.

 Specifications

-The VK 30.01(D) was a fast, nimble tank weighing 35 t, with a top speed of 56 km/h and a cruising range of 195 km.
+The VK 30.01 (D) was a fast, nimble tank weighing 35 t, with a top speed of 56 km/h and a cruising range of 195 km.
 Its main armament was the 7.5 cm KwK 42 L/70 gun.
 It had a crew of 5 (driver, commander, gunner, bow gunner/radio operator, and the loader), and its armour ranged between 16 and 80 mm.

 Operational use

 One prototype VK 30.01(D) was produced but never saw combat service.
-The prototype did not survive the war.
+The prototype survived the war.